chrisdevwords/congressional-district-finder/README.md

 - http://www.house.gov/
 - http://maps.googleapis.com/maps/api/geocode/json

+And uses [geolib](https://www.npmjs.com/package/geolib) to determine if a given latitude or longitude resides in a State or Congressional District's [geoJSON](http://geojson.org/) boundaries.

 None of these endpoints require API tokens but [getDistricts](#get-a-list-of-all-us-congressional-districts) fetches from the github API, which [rate-limits unauthenticated requests](https://developer.github.com/v3/rate_limit/) to 60 per hour from a given IP.

 ## Requirements